Fully Online Master's Degree Programs in Health Informatics (MSHI)

 Applicants to the program must have a bachelor’s degree from a regionally accredited institution, undergraduate grade point average of 3.0, official transcripts from each institution attended, a current resume, personal statement, two recommendation letters, and proof of English language proficiency for international students.
 GRE or GMAT scores are not required.

-Students develop strategic and critical thinking skills, understand how health information technology is used for collecting and transforming data, as well as making information and knowledge accessible across organizations.
-They acquire knowledge of health informatics for guiding their organization in the implementation, evaluation, and development of health informatics strategies.
+Students develop strategic and critical thinking skills, understand how health information technology is used to collect and transform data, and make information and knowledge accessible across organizations.
+They acquire knowledge of health informatics to guide their organization in implementing, evaluating, and developing health informatics strategies.

 Graduates of the program can work in one of the numerous areas in the healthcare industry such as hospitals, business and industry, life sciences research, government, and academia.